khulnasoft/integrations-core/haproxy/README.md

 ## Overview

-Capture HAProxy activity in Datadog to:
+Capture HAProxy activity in Khulnasoft to:

 - Visualize HAProxy load-balancing performance.
 - Know when a server goes down.